 6. CHECKING REFRIGERANT LEVELS

-The amount of refrigerant in a refrigerator or freezer’s coils must be kept to the correct levels to ensure proper operation, keep your food and your reputation safe.
-Tiny leaks can occur that cause the level to decline over time.
-Refrigerant levels are tested as part of a refrigeration maintenance plan; if a low level is detected, the technician will repair the leak and recharge the refrigerant.
+The refrigerant in a refrigerator or freezer’s coils must be at the correct levels to ensure proper operation and keep your food and reputation safe.
+Tiny leaks can cause the level to decline over time.
+Refrigerant levels are tested as part of a refrigeration maintenance plan.
+If a low level is detected, the technician will repair the leak and recharge the refrigerant.